I have structured my publications under the following four headings:

 CUNNINGHAM, S. & JENAL, M. 2016.
 Rethinking systemic change: Economic evolution and institutions.
 Discussion Paper.
 London: The BEAM Exchange.

 WAELTRING, F. & CUNNINGHAM, S. 2016.
-Discussion Paper: Germany’s Potential Contribution to Knowledge and Innovation Transfer to Developing Countries.
+Knowledge, Technologies and Innovation for Development in the Agenda 2030: Revisiting Germany’s Contribution.
 Bremen: Paper commissioned by GIZ.
 Forthcoming

 CUNNINGHAM, S. & WAELTRING, F. 2015.
 Innovation Systems in Metropolitan Regions of Developing Countries: Challenges, Opportunities and Entry Points.
 Discussion Paper.
 Bonn and Eschborn, Germany: Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.
 [Web]